Project Milestones

 • Map out the required analysis pipeline of the authors

 • Downloaded + Loaded the data.
-Have a first impression
+Show a first impression of the continuous data of one subject.

 Slides: Prepare 1 slide showing: